lucas-rodrigues-goes/framework-dnd/docs/content/Combat Proficiencies.md

 ### Shield
 - Proficiency: You may wear shields with no additional penalties.
 - Expertise: If you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you take no damage if you succeed on the saving throw, interposing your shield between yourself and the source of the effect.
+(WIP)
 - Mastery: If you take the Attack action on your turn, you can use a bonus action to utilize your shield as an offhand weapon, it deals 1d6 bludgeoning damage on a hit, you can also use it to attempt to push or knock the target instead.
+(WIP)
 - Grandmastery: (No additional benefit)